CodeSample15/VexDifferentialSwerve/README.md

 # VexDifferentialSwerve
-might be fun, might be a nightmare to program
+Was a nightmare to program, but it works and it's amazing.

 Project for Robot Revolution